 AGNC Investment (AGNC) Dips More Than Broader Markets: What You Should Know

-Coming into today, shares of the real estate investment trust had lost 2.68% in the past month.
-In that same time, the Finance sector lost 2.19%, while the S&P 500 gained 1.55%.
+Heading into today, shares of the real estate investment trust had lost 6.2% over the past month, lagging the Finance sector's loss of 2.94% and the S&P 500's loss of 1.37% in that time.

-AGNC Investment will be looking to display strength as it nears its next earnings release.
+Wall Street will be looking for positivity from AGNC Investment as it approaches its next earnings report date.
 The company is expected to report EPS of $0.67, down 10.67% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $418 million, down 8.93% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $418 million, down 8.93% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $2.93 per share and revenue of $1.76 billion.
-These totals would mark changes of +8.52% and +4.88%, respectively, from last year.

-Any recent changes to analyst estimates for AGNC Investment should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
+Investors might also notice recent changes to analyst estimates for AGNC Investment.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 1.31% higher.
-AGNC Investment currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+AGNC Investment is holding a Zacks Rank of #3 (Hold) right now.

-Investors should also note AGNC Investment's current valuation metrics, including its Forward P/E ratio of 5.32.
-This valuation marks a discount compared to its industry's average Forward P/E of 9.67.
+Investors should also note AGNC Investment's current valuation metrics, including its Forward P/E ratio of 5.11.
+Its industry sports an average Forward P/E of 8.79, so we one might conclude that AGNC Investment is trading at a discount comparatively.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.